A Career as a Skilled Professional in the Healthcare Field!

 The WPCC Medical Assisting program was started in 1969 and was the first accredited program in the state of North Carolina.
 Graduates of the diploma and/or degree are eligible to sit for the certification examination administered by the Certifying Board of the American Association of Medical Assistants.
 Successful completion of this examination results in the professional credential- CMA (AAMA).
 Each year the WPCC Medical Assisting graduates score consistently higher on the certification exam than the national average.

-- The Medical Assisting Program at Western Piedmont Community College has a job placement rate of 93.33% for the 2018 graduate cohort.
+- The Medical Assisting Program at Western Piedmont Community College has a job placement rate of 93.33% for the graduate cohort in 2018.

 The WPCC Medical Assisting Diploma Program is accredited by the Commission on Accreditation for Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB)